akinwilson/babl/README.md

 # babl

 ![alt text](img/parrot.jpg "conversational")
-# Todo 21 Dec 2024
-- [] locally train and query T5 model from the command line
-- [] retrieve bloom and LLaMA models and apply the same
-- [] Django full-stack (https://dev.to/documatic/build-a-chatbot-using-python-django-46hb) to allow for interaction with models, storing and retriewing of conversations
-- [] Write tests
-- [] installable python package
-- [] Automated testing with GH actions

 ## Overview
 Causally and masked pretrained deep learning networks have been applied to a variety of domains, particularly [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing).
 Babl is a library which allows users to interact with a collection of large language models locally through the web browser.
 Babl also demonstrates how to [fine-tune](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) these models on down-stream applications.
 This fine-tuning is performed on a question and answering dataset create from Wikipedia by Standford academics; [SQuAD](https://arxiv.org/abs/1606.05250).
 Babl provides access to four models: